For the past few years, my husband and I have wrestled with our presentation of Santa Claus to our young daughters.

 Let me know in the comments.

-This post originally appeared at loveofdixie.com on December 17, 2015.
+A version of this post originally appeared at LaurenFlake.com on December 17, 2015.